varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### SSH Attacker Scenario

 - **Assumption**: RCE gives an attacker control over the slave
-  - Possible Esclation paths:
+  - Possible Escalation paths:
     - **Taking over system processes**
       - Restricted by UID
       - Other slaves protected by P_SGUID
     - **System calls to change the file system**
-      - Root file system empty and unwriteable
+      - Root file system empty and unwritable
     - **Local network connections**
       - Not preventable by this mechanism
       - May abuse IP trust relationships